mongodb/docs/source/includes/drivers_connect.rst

             mongo --hostname <hostname> --port <port>

          Once you see the mongo prompt, you will need to authenticate in order to conduct any database operations.
-First, direct the shell to the admin database which is the default user permissions database, and then call the authenticate function.
+First, switch to the authentication database/authSource database and then call the authenticate function.
+For example:

          .. code-block:: sh